-Relax and enjoy life is some of the best things to do in Vis, but if you are craving for more, here are a few suggestions:
+Relax and enjoy life are some of the best things to do in Vis, but if you are craving more, here are a few suggestions:

 - Visit the Blue Cave and Green Cave

-- Swimming, dive and snorkel on many beaches on the island
+- Swimming, diving, and snorkeling on many beaches on the island

 - Go for a Quad tour and a visit to Military Facilities on Vis island